-The BioBase is a state-of-the-art, interdisciplinary community science lab housed at the Lower Eastside Girls Club.
-At the BioBase, students use research-grade microscopes during school-day, after-school, weekend, and summer science explorations.
-BioBase Ph.D. level scientists lead standards-aligned courses in biological science, environmental science, and materials science that nurture students’ natural curiosity and critical thinking skills.
+BioBase programs are in-depth programs in state-of-the-art community science labs.
+Students in BioBase programs use research-grade microscopes during after-school, weekend, and summer science explorations.
+BioBus PhD level scientists lead courses in biological science, environmental science, and materials science that nurture students’ natural curiosity and critical thinking skills over the course of many sessions.

 Saturday Science occurs in 4 session blocks throughout the school year.
 Students are guided on an amazing scientific journey.
 We combine science and art to make their experience with science one that they will not forget!
 The class is broken-up into small groups to increase the scientist to student ratio and to maximize the students’ hands-on scientific exploration.